ridjohansen/secret-life-of-the-cat/README.md

 notebook, to calculate the appropriate scaling for each layer.

 After manual alignment, the location of the maps in the road GeoTIFF is recorded.
-Some simple manipulation outlines in `reprojection.ipynb` can then be used to convert pixel locations in the maps to pixel locations in the OpenStreetMap road image.
+Some simple manipulation outlined in `reprojection.ipynb` can then be used to convert pixel locations in the maps to pixel locations in the OpenStreetMap road image.
 Since Foldbeam saves a GeoTIFF, we can use the Python [GDAL](http://gdal.org/) wrapper to load the road image in and get the